 Lancashire also has an outstanding Further Education and vocational offer, capable of meeting all skill needs.
 We have specialist FE provision such as Myerscough College, a leader in agri-tech and Lancashire Energy HQ, delivering the next generation of energy engineers.
 The county is the only area in the country where all FE colleges and locally-based training providers are recognised as good or outstanding.

-4 successful universities producing
+4 successful universities and

-of STEM graduates
+of STEM talent.

 Lancashire sits at the heart of the UK and is at the centre of the Northern Powerhouse.

-We are linked by five major motorways providing superb north-south and east-west access.
+We are linked by six major motorways providing superb north-south and east-west access.
 Manchester and Liverpool airports are within easy reach and Preston Railway Station – the third busiest in the country – has three trains an hour from Preston to London.

 Connectivity and Infrastructure

 Lancashire is an ideal location from which to reach national and international markets.
-We are linked by five major motorways which provide excellent north-south and east-west access to the rest of the North West and beyond.
+We are linked by six major motorways which provide excellent north-south and east-west access to the rest of the North West and beyond.
 Manchester Airport is little over half an hour away from our southern edges and London can be reached in 2 hours.

 Preston Railway Station is the third busiest railway station in the North West and serves over 2 million passengers annually.
 There are up to 3 trains an hour from Preston to London with a journey time of just over 2 hours.
 Once electrification of the line is complete, the journey between Preston and Manchester will be reduced to 30 minutes.

 With HS2, rail access in the region will be further improved.
 Preston is to become a HS2 hub station, which will result in journey times to London – already only just over 2 hours – cut to just 77 minutes.